Professional Update for College Lecturers

 You will have a designated year for your PU sign-off.
 You can check this on your MyGTCS account.
 Once you have logged in you will see your sign-off year under Registration Details and Professional Update.

-You can make your Direct Submission at any point during the academic session with a deadline of 1 July each academic year.
+You can make your Direct Submission at any point during the academic session with a deadline of 1 June this academic year.

 We recommend making your submission in advance of the deadline to allow for any supplementary information that may be required.